Continuing Education

 First Aid / CPR

-This class is held with Apprentices as a refresher or first certification.
+This class is held as a refresher or first certification.
 The course includes hands-on training for the certification.
-This is a 2-day course held on Tuesdays and Thursdays evenings and will be held five times during the 2023-2024 school year.
+This is a 3-night course held on Tuesdays and Thursdays evenings.
 Classes will be held 5 pm – 8 pm.
 There is NO COST for the course.

 Classes are as follows: